andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 Spend the next 3 minutes familiarizing with the dataset, reviewing the html and javascript, viewing the page in the browser.

-## We do - Code smells - Maybe not (6/17)
+## We do - Code smells/Code improvements - (6/17)

 Code smell always has a negative connotation.
-What we're looking for are **potential** ways to improve upon our code
+We're not looking for bad code.
+What we're looking for are **potential** ways to improve upon our code.

 In groups, identify some ways we might improve `client.js`: